ExtendRealityLtd/VRTK/DOCUMENTATION.md

 ---

-## World Pointer (VRTK_WorldPointer)
+## Base Pointer (VRTK_BasePointer)
  > extends [VRTK_DestinationMarker](#destination-marker-vrtk_destinationmarker)

 ### Overview

 This abstract class provides any game pointer the ability to know the state of the implemented pointer.

 It extends the `VRTK_DestinationMarker` to allow for destination events to be emitted when the pointer cursor collides with objects.

-The World Pointer also provides a play area cursor to be displayed for all cursors that utilise this class.
-The play area cursor is a representation of the current calibrated play area space and is useful for visualising the potential new play area space in the game world prior to teleporting.
-It can also handle collisions with objects on the new play area space and prevent teleporting if there are any collisions with objects at the potential new destination.

-The play area collider does not work well with terrains as they are uneven and cause collisions regularly so it is recommended that handling play area collisions is not enabled when using terrains.
+As this is an abstract class, it cannot be applied directly to a game object and performs no logic.

 ### Inspector Parameters